Virtual Front Desk Receptionist

 A 24 hour front desk means there is always someone for your customers to connect with when they need it.
 If you work with clients around the world across a wide range of time zones, this truly might mean a virtual receptionist that is available 24 hours a day during the work week.
 Or, if you offer a virtual front desk for your medical practice, your clients may have urgent needs at any time of any day and 24/7 availability really would serve them best.

 For many types of businesses, however, a front desk receptionist only needs to be available during typical business hours.
 So your virtual receptionist can meet customer needs and answer calls during their workweek by operating 12 hours a day, five days a week, for example.
+Of course, your virtual front desk receptionists’ schedules are based on your needs as a business and you can adjust or scale as needed—without the need to hire another receptionist or service provider.

 With a virtual receptionist service like Berkshire Receptionist, you can customize the availability of your virtual front desk to the times that make sense for your business.